Arash-11/personal-site/src/content/blog/fsm-regex.md

 The answer turns out to be yes.
 The proof for that is out of the scope of this blog post but you can check out the paper "<a href="https://ieeexplore.ieee.org/document/5392601" target="_blank" rel="noopener noreferrer">Finite Automata and Their Decision Problems</a>" if you're interested.

 However, there is a caveat.
 For the proof to work and to guarantee that your NFA can be converted into a DFA, you have to strictly stick to a finite automaton.
-Many modern regular expression engines are  that do not strictly adhere to this theoretical computer science definition.
+Many modern regular expression engines do not strictly adhere to this theoretical computer science definition.

 <br />